Kanchenjunga Base Camp Trek

 Kanchenjunga Base Camp Trek Route

 The Kanchenjunga Base Camp journey is 19 days long and a challenging Great Himalayan Trek (GHT) part around Mt.
 Kanchenjunga, visiting both North and South Base Camp.
 It is a long trek, going deep into the remote mountain valley on Nepal’s border with Sikkim and Tibet.
 The route starts by approaching the north side of Kanchenjunga, where you can see views of Tent Peak, Nepal Peak, and Cross Peak, and then Kanchenjunga Base Camp itself becomes visible.
-After Pangpema, the trek returns to Ghunsa and then crosses the Sele Le Pass, 4,580 m/15,022 ft Over the south side of Kanchenjunga.
+After Pangpema, the trek returns to Ghunsa and then crosses the Sele Le Pass, 4,580 m/15,022 ft.
+Over the south side of Kanchenjunga.
 Over this pass, visit the yak pastures of Ramche and Oktang, where there are impressive views of the southwest face of Kanchenjunga.
 If you have made your itinerary, kindly let us know, and we will customize it as per your requirements.
 For more information, please contact us

 Kanchenjunga Base Camp Trek Itinerary Outline